Google Search Console (formerly Webmaster Tools) is Google’s suite of tools, data & diagnostics to “help you have a

 Google Search Console (Webmaster Tools) is free.
 Any website can use it.
 But, simply installing it will not improve your SEO, or your organic traffic.
 It’s a toolset – which means you have to understand how to use Google Search Console effectively to make any difference on your website.

-That said, it can be a bit daunting to understand.
+That said, both can be a bit daunting to understand.
 This tutorial will go through what each feature is, what you should be using it for, and some ideas on being creative with it.

 To get started – you need a website.
 You’ll need to link your site to Search Console then take care of a few settings.

 There are plenty of ways to verify your Search Console account.
 I prefer verifying via Google Analytics since it reduces the number of files / tags to maintain.